szstonelee/redisoo/use.md

 (error) ERR max number of clients reached
 ```

-So this the second way, use **config set** to change the parameter of Redis
+So this the second way, use **config set** to change the config arguments of Redis

 ### 3. use config file

-Your can modify the redis.conf file to change the parameters.
+Your can modify the redis.conf file to change the arguments.

-Then start Redis, let the paramters in redis.conf take effect.
+Then start Redis, let the arguments in redis.conf take effect.

-## Redisoo Config Parameters
+## Redisoo Config Arguments

 ### redisoo_db